Crispy roasted Brussels sprouts with bacon and pecans is a holiday-sounding side dish you can eat any day of the week.

 The pecans in this recipe add a fantastic bit of crunch and additional texture to this side dish.

-If you wanted to take this recipe from weeknight to holiday special toast your pecans in brown sugar to glaze them before tossing them with the sprouts and bacon.
-You will think you’re eating dessert for dinner!
+If you want to take this recipe from weeknight to holiday special, try toasting the pecans in brown sugar to glaze them before sprinkling them over the sprouts and bacon.

-- Preheat the oven to 450°.
-Place the Brussels sprouts on a large baking sheet and drizzle with oil.
+Preheat the oven to 450°F. Place the Brussels sprouts on a large baking sheet and drizzle with oil.
 Sprinkle with ¾ teaspoon salt and ¼ teaspoon pepper.
 Toss with your hands to coat well.
 Arrange the sprouts cut sides facing down.

 We enjoy Brussels so much, I don’t think I could ever have too many ways to cook them!